 Devastated Venice braced for third major flood

-Most of the city's cash machines were no longer working because of the water, making life even more difficult for tourists and Venetians.
-Despite being used to the inconvenience of their city's rising waters, some inhabitants expressed frustration.

-"All the stock in the basement is lost," lamented Luciano, a worker at a shop along St. Mark's Square.
-He said he remembered well the infamous "acqua alta" of 1966 when the water rose to a level of 1.94 meters, the highest since records began in 1923.

-"These so frequent high waters have never happened before... this time there's so much more damage than in the past," he said.
-Hotels reported canceled reservations, some as far ahead as December, following the widespread diffusion of images of Venice underwater.
+Older residents who remember the infamous "acqua alta" of 1966, when the water rose to a level of 1.94 meters, say they have not seen such frequent flooding before.
+Hotels reported cancelled reservations, some as far ahead as December, following the widespread diffusion of images of Venice underwater.

 Tuesday's high waters submerged around 80 percent of the city, officials said.
 Many, including Venice's mayor, have blamed the disaster on global warming and warned that the country prone to natural disasters must wake up to the risks posed by ever more volatile seasons.